pts/pts-xtiny/README.txt

   Maybe uclibc?
 * TODO: doc: What are the similar projects?
 * TODO: Why is `xtiny gcc -g' ... `strip' output so large?
+* TODO: Avoid the padding of _start.s with 0x90 etc. for __xtiny_environ
+  (which is aligned to 4 bytes with 0x66, 0x90 for -mno-xtiny-linker-script).

 __END__